Dogfeiling

 Dogfeiling was a minor sub-kingdom and later a commote in north Wales.

 It formed part of the eastern border of the Kingdom of Gwynedd in early medieval Wales.
-The area was named for Dogfael, one of the sons of the first King of Gwynedd, Cunedda.
 It existed from 445 until sometime around the year 700 when it was re-absorbed back into Gwynedd proper.

+The area was named after Dogfael, who was the son of Gwynedd's first king, Cunedda Wledig.